department-of-veterans-affairs/vets-website/content/pages/pension/rates.md

 </div>

-- **Your countable income** is how much you earn, including your salary, investment and retirement payments, and any income you may have from your dependents.
+- **Your countable income** is how much you earn, including your Social Security benefits, investment and retirement payments, and any income you may have from your dependents.
 Some expenses, like non-reimbursable medical expenses (medical expenses not covered by your insurance provider), may reduce your countable income.

 - **Your MAPR amount** is the maximum amount of pension payable to a Veteran, surviving spouse, or child.
 Your MAPR is based on how many dependents you have, if you’re married to another Veteran, and if you qualify for Housebound or Aid and Attendance (A&A) benefits.
 MAPRs are adjusted each year for cost-of-living increases.
 You can find your current MAPR amount using the tables below.